raiden-network/raiden/docs/adr/0012-token-swaps.rst

 In addition to providing normal mediation, mediators can also choose to act as an exchange between different token networks.
-The mediator will have to excplitly accept the legal risks and choose reasonable exchange rates.
+The mediator will have to explicitly accept the legal risks and choose reasonable exchange rates.

 Migrate Between Contract Versions